naomi52/bookstore_app/README.md

 # bookstore_app
-Using Java and SQL to design a virtual a bookstore
+Using Java and SQL to design a virtual a bookstore (JDBC application)